 The Stuart family: targeting families with 3 or more kids who might be a good market of vans and SUV's

-To do that, you need to relevant content that addresses your Buyer Personas' concerns, challenges, and motivations.
+To do that, you need relevant content that addresses your Buyer Personas' concerns, challenges, and motivations.

-The first step in creating buyer personas is conducting interviews with customers, prospects, your sales & customer service teams, as well as posting questions or short surveys on LinkedIn groups and industry related forums.
-The rule is the more information you have, the more accurate your developed buyer personas will be.
+The first step in creating buyer personas is conducting interviews with customers, prospects, sales & customer service teams and posting questions or short surveys on LinkedIn and industry-related forums.
+The rule is that the more information you have, the more accurate your developed buyer personas will be.

 Here is a list of topics that you need to address in your interviews and surveys: